Fe-Mu/SOS-listener/README.md

 3. Depending on your phone interface tap on "App manager" or "See all apps".
 4. Tap on your App's name
 5. You will be taken to the App's information window where you should be able to find the version that is currently installed on your device.
-6. Check that the App version that is installed on your device is the same version found on https://github.com/Fe-Mu/SOS-listener/releases
+6. Check if the App version that is installed on your device is the same version found on https://github.com/Fe-Mu/SOS-listener/releases
-7. Update the App if versions are not the same
+7. Manually update the App on your device if the two App versions are not the same

 Option 2: